benjaminsnorris/bennorris.com/_posts/2022-07-22-weighted-jacket.md

 So the goal was for **my wife to tell me how she felt** about asking me to be flexible with time, or even just asking me to do something unplanned.

 My instructions were to **actively listen**, and prevent myself from explaining anything.
 I was to engage and **seek understanding**, and that was all.
 Once she had been able to say something, I was to **repeat it back** to her in my own words and make sure I had understood properly.
-After my wife had clarified anything required, I was to **validate her feeling**.
+After my wife had clarified anything required, I was to **validate her feelings**.

 Validation doesn’t mean supporting or agreeing with everything.
 I just needed to identify the emotion that my wife had and connect with the experience of feeling that emotion.